ncatlab/nlab-content/pages/1/9/2/1/1291/content.md

 +--{: .query}
 Surely one of these should be in $T$?
 It\'s arbitrary, so I\'ll let somebody else decide what the convention is.  ---[[Toby Bartels]]

-[[Zoran Skoda]] ZSorry I guess the convention is the way I corrected (I will check). the multiplication is not commutative in any case.
+[[Zoran Skoda]] Sorry.
+I guess the convention is the way I corrected (I will check). the multiplication is not commutative in any case.
 =--

 When restricted to the class of [[topologizing subcategory|topologizing subcategories]], Gabriel multiplication is associative; if $A$ is small then the topologizing subcategories make a semiring with respect to the commutative operation $\cap$ and Gabriel multiplication; in particular $\bullet$ is left and right distributive with respect to intersection of topologizing subcategories.

-In the case of the abelian category of modules over a ring, the Gabriel multiplication is sometimes expressed in terms of filters of ideals, rather than abelian subcategories.
+In the case of the abelian category of modules over a ring, the Gabriel multiplication is sometimes expressed as [[Gabriel composition of filters]] of ideals, rather than in terms of abelian subcategories.